Glossary

 Underground cavities, usually in salt rock, for large-volume storage of natural gas and hydrogen.
 They offer large capacities, are tried and tested in operation and can thus balance out seasonal fluctuations between generation and consumption and increase security of supply.

 EU legislation regulates which hydrogen is classified as green.
-This involves not only the origin of the electricity—whether it comes from wind turbines or other sources—but also factors such as the timing between the generation of renewable electricity and its consumption in an electrolyzer.
+This involves not only the origin of the electricity—whether it comes from wind turbines or other sources—but also factors such as the timing between the generation of renewable electricity and its consumption in an electrolyser.
 Only hydrogen that meets these criteria and is classified as green can be counted towards CO2 reduction.

-An electrolyzer is a device in which a chemical reaction is induced using electrical current.
+An electrolyser is a device in which a chemical reaction is induced using electrical current.
 In our context, this refers to water electrolysis, where water is split into hydrogen and oxygen.
 If the electricity used comes from renewable energy sources, the resulting hydrogen is referred to as green hydrogen.
 There are different types of water electrolysis.
 In the GET H2 Nukleus project, the construction of a PEM electrolyzer is planned.
 PEM stands for Proton Exchange Membrane.
 In a PEM electrolysis process, no additional chemicals are added.

 Whoever wants to produce hydrogen using renewable electricity is obligated to prove that the energy used is indeed renewable.
 This is done through so-called guarantees of origin, which are linked to specific criteria.